fknop/hapi-pagination/README.md

 * pagination: Allows you to enable, disable pagination for one request.
 Default value is true (enabled), default name is pagination.
 * invalid: This is `NOT` a query parameter, but it allows you to customize the behavior if the validation of limit and page fails.
-By defaults, it sets the defaults, you can set it to 'badRequest' that will send you a `400 - Bad Request`.
+By default, it sets the defaults, you can set it to 'badRequest' that will send you a `400 - Bad Request`.